sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 To manage and monitor midplace ethernet, the following vendor-specific PMON 2.0 APIs can be introduced:

 *  API to initialize the midplane on both control and line cards - init_midplane_switch()
+    * This API will *not* be used to intialize the drivers or configure the IP-address.
+The drivers should be initialized and IP-addresses should be configured before the Database-dockers are brought up.
 *  APIs to check midplane connectivity:
     *  On line-card to check if control-card is reachable via midplane  - is_midplane_controlcard_reachable()
     *  On control-card to check if line-card on slot is reachable via midplane - is_midplane_linecard_reachable(slot)